Abbasmo72/Simple-Python-Game/Bulls&Cows/EnglishGameCowa.md

 ## How the Code Works (Step-by-Step Breakdown)
 The provided code implements a "Bulls and Cows" game where a player tries to guess a randomly generated four-digit number without repeating digits.
 Here’s a detailed analysis of how the code functions step by step:

-1. <b>Import Required Module</b>
+1. <b>Import Required Module:</b>
+	- The code begins by importing the random module, which is used to generate random numbers.
 ```python
 import random
 ```
-- The code begins by importing the random module, which is used to generate random numbers.

-2. <b>Function to Get Digits</b>
+2. <b>Function to Get Digits:</b>
-   The code contains several functions that serve distinct purposes:<br>
+- The code contains several functions that serve distinct purposes:<br>

-- <b>a. getDigits(num)</b>
+	- <b>a. getDigits(num)</b
  ```python
 def getDigits(num):
     return [int(i) for i in str(num)]
 ```
-- Purpose: This function takes an integer num and converts it into a list of its individual digits.
+- <b>Purpose:</b> This function takes an integer num and converts it into a list of its individual digits.
-- Functionality: The number is first converted to a string, allowing iteration over each character.
+- <b>Functionality:</b> The number is first converted to a string, allowing iteration over each character.
 Each character is then converted back to an integer and returned as a list.
 For example, if num is 1234, the function returns [1, 2, 3, 4].

 	- <b>b. noDuplicates(num)</b>
 ```python
 def noDuplicates(num):
     num_li = getDigits(num)